HatOnGithub/TetrisProject/README.md

 Each action delays the lock by the same amount of time

-Rotation and Movement doesn't affect gravity
+Rotation and Movement don't affect gravity

-Level is determined by total amount of lines cleared
+The level is determined by the total amount of lines cleared

-Score is determined by amount of lines cleared at the same time
+The score is determined by the amount of lines cleared at the same time

-Softdropping gives bonus points equal to the amount of cells dropped
+Softdropping gives bonus points equal to the number of cells dropped

 Harddropping does the same but doubles the bonus

 Controls:

- - A to move shape to the left, D to move shape to the right
+ - A to move the shape to the left, D to move the shape to the right
  - S to double gravity
  - Q to rotate shape counterclockwise, E to rotate clockwise
- - SPACE to hard drop a shape or start game
+ - SPACE to hard drop a shape or start the game
  - F to save a shape
  - Esc to pause